fbernier/Resume/README.md

 ## 🤦‍♂️ About me

-I mostly enjoy unix systems programming, networking, distributed systems, databases and the performance implications of these systems and their interactions.
+I am a software developer based in Montreal, Canada who mostly enjoy unix systems programming, networking, distributed systems, databases and the performance implications of these systems and their interactions.
 I like to contribute to open source whenever I get the time and opportunity.
 Genuinely curious, I strive to learn as much as I can everyday and improve my craft of software engineering and other interests.

 ## 👨‍💻 ‍Technical Experience